-That said, you can easily put through your juicer a cucumber (with peel), as well as beets, carrots and ginger with the peel left on too.
+That said, you can easily juice a cucumber (with peel), as well as beets, carrots and ginger with the peel left on too.
+(And it’s preferable if you leave the peel on these fruits and vegetables.)
 Also, there is no need to remove the stem or seeds from apples, carrots or strawberries.
 Go ahead and juice them too.

 When juicing citrus fruits like oranges, lemons and grapefruits, leave as much as the white pith on the fruit as possible as the pith offers added health benefits.
 The pith of an orange, for example, adds Vitamin C and fiber to your juice.

 When juicing, it’s important to include the right juices.
 Aim to include at least one juicy vegetable (celery, cucumber, carrot, beet, peppers) and one juicy fruit (orange, grapes, pineapple, mango, strawberries).
 These fruits and vegetables give good juice and add bulk to your drink.